-C. Whether or not the department proceeds with the action, if the court finds that the action was brought by a person who planned and initiated the violation upon which the action was brought, then the court may, to the extent the court considers appropriate, reduce the share of the proceeds of the action that the party would otherwise receive pursuant to Subsection A or B of this section, taking into account the role of that person in advancing the case to litigation and any relevant circumstances pertaining to the violation.
+C. Whether or not the [department] attorney general proceeds with the action, if the court finds that the action was brought by a person who planned and initiated the violation upon which the action was brought, then the court may, to the extent the court considers appropriate, reduce the share of the proceeds of the action that the party would otherwise receive pursuant to Subsection A or B of this section, taking into account the role of that person in advancing the case to litigation and any relevant circumstances pertaining to the violation.
 If the person bringing the action is convicted of criminal conduct arising from the person's role in the violation of the Medicaid False Claims Act, that person shall be dismissed from the civil action and shall not receive any share of the proceeds of the action.
-Such dismissal shall not prejudice the right of the state to continue the action represented by the department.
-If the department does not proceed with the action and the person bringing the action conducts the action, the court may award to the defendant its reasonable attorney fees and costs if the defendant prevails in the action and the court finds that the claim of the party bringing the action was:
+Such dismissal shall not prejudice the right of the state to continue the action represented by the [department] attorney general.
+If the [department] attorney general does not proceed with the action and the person bringing the action conducts the action, the court may award to the defendant its reasonable attorney fees and costs if the defendant prevails in the action and the court finds that the claim of the party bringing the action was:

-- (1) filed for an improper purpose; - (2) not warranted by existing law or by a nonfrivolous argument for the extension, modification or reversal of existing law or the establishment of new law: or - (3) was based on allegations or factual contentions not supported.
+- (1) [filed for an improper purpose] clearly frivolous; - (2) [not warranted by existing law or by a nonfrivolous argument for the extension, modification or reversal of existing law or the establishment of new law] clearly vexatious; or - (3) [was based on allegations or factual contentions not supported] brought primarily for purposes of harassment." - SECTION 7.
+Section 27-14-10 NMSA 1978 (being Laws 2004, Chapter 49, Section 10) is amended to read:

-Section 10.
-CERTAIN ACTIONS BARRED .--
+"27-14-10.
+CERTAIN ACTIONS BARRED.--

-A. A court shall not have jurisdiction of an action brought pursuant to the Medicaid False Claims Act against a department official if the action is substantially based on evidence or information known to the department when the action was brought.

-B. A person shall not bring an action pursuant to the Medicaid False Claims Act that is substantially based upon allegations or transactions that are the subject of a civil suit or an administrative proceeding in which the department is already a party.
+- A. A court shall not have jurisdiction of an action brought pursuant to the Medicaid False Claims Act against a [department] state official if the action is substantially based on evidence or information known to the department when the action was brought. - B. A person shall not bring an action pursuant to .190281.2SA the Medicaid False Claims Act that is substantially based upon allegations or transactions that are the subject of a civil suit or an administrative proceeding in which the [department] state is already a party.

-C. A court shall not have jurisdiction over an action pursuant to the Medicaid False Claims Act substantially based upon the public disclosure of allegations or actions in a criminal, civil or administrative hearing or from the news media, unless the action is brought by the department or the person bringing the action is an original source of the information.
-For the purposes of this subsection, "original source" means the person bringing suit that has independent knowledge, including knowledge based on the person's own investigation of the defendant's conduct, of the information on which the allegations are based and has voluntarily provided or verified the information on which the allegations are based or has voluntarily provided the information to the department before filing an action pursuant to this section that is based on the information.
+C. A court shall not have jurisdiction over an action pursuant to the Medicaid False Claims Act substantially based upon the public disclosure of allegations or actions in a criminal, civil or administrative hearing in which the state is a party or from the news media, unless the action is brought by the [department] attorney general or the person bringing the action is an original source of the information.
+For the purposes of this subsection, "original source" means the person bringing suit that has independent knowledge, including knowledge based on the person's own investigation of the defendant's conduct, of the information on which the allegations are based and has voluntarily provided or verified the information on which the allegations are based or has voluntarily provided the information to the [department] attorney general before filing an action pursuant to this section that is based on the information."